-In 2020, the City of Stockton was awarded a TCC Round 3 Implementation Grant of \$10.8 million to build upon the momentum of previous planning efforts.
+In 2020, SGC awarded the City of Stockton with a TCC Round 3 Implementation Grant of \$10.8 million to build upon the momentum of previous planning efforts.
 These funds will support a suite of projects and plans, collectively referred to as Stockton Rising, that advance the vision of the SNP.
 Specifically, Stockton Rising will deliver the following benefits, all at no cost for residents: energy and water efficiency installations, rooftop solar photovoltaic (PV) systems, locally grown food, increased tree coverage, improved active transportation infrastructure, and multiple job training opportunities that prepare residents for careers in a decarbonized economy.
-Table 2 provides a summary of the funding levels for each Stockton Rising projects and plan.
+Table 2 provides a summary of the funding levels for each project and plan under Stockton's Round 3 Implementation Grant.